As an Amazon Associate I earn from qualifying purchases.

 White Vanilla Glaze: Whisk powdered sugar, milk, and vanilla extract for an easy topping.
 This simple glaze adds a sweet coating and brings the white to your red, white, and blue pie pop!

-Optional Sprinkles: I love using red and blue sanding sugar on these.
+Optional Sprinkles: I love using sanding sugar on these.
 It doesn’t alter the texture as much as other types of sprinkles.
+Use red and blue sugar on top of the white glaze for a fun patriotic dessert or try gold sanding sugar to turn them into Christmas stars!

 Variations